chenxuan0630/learn_git/README.md

 # learn_git
 My first repository.
-Just to learn how git works
+Just to learn how git works.
+And I just edited it.